Search for a tool

 Lingua Ignota

-Tool to decrypt/encrypt in Lingua Ignota.
-Lingua Ignota which means unknown language in Latin is an alphabet created by Hildegard of Bingen having 23 characters.
+Tool for deciphering/encrypting in Lingua Ignota, which means unknown language in Latin, is a lexicon accompanied by an alphabet created by Hildegard of Bingen and equipped with 23 characters.

 Results